Comcast/sirius/CONTRIBUTING.md

 -------

 This project uses [ScalaTest](http://www.scalatest.org/) for its tests.
 Although any tests are better than none, [FunSpec](http://doc.scalatest.org/2.0/index.html#org.scalatest.FunSpec) tests will be looked on more favourably than other types (such as FlatSpec or JUnit).  [sirius](/../..) includes [NiceTest](/../../blob/master/src/test/scala/com/comcast/xfinity/sirius/NiceTest.scala), a helpful abstract class that extends FunSpec, BeforeAndAfter and MockitoSugar.

 Pull Requests
 -------------

+* should be from a forked project with an appropriate branch name
 * should be narrowly focused with no more than 3 or 4 logical commits
 * when possible, address no more than one issue
 * should be reviewable in the GitHub code review tool
+* should be linked to any issues it relates to (ie issue number after (#) in commit messages or pull request message)

 Expect a long review process for any pull requests that add functionality or change the behavior of the application.

 Commit messages
 ---------------